 Even furnished Japanese apartments are quite different from what is common in western countries.
 Basically, expect less.
 Commonplace dressers, vanities, end tables, are absent.

-Sometimes a kotatsu table will double as your kitchen table in a 1K.
+Sometimes a kotatsu table will double as your kitchen table in a very tight 1K or 1DK.
+When we say tight we are talking about 18 square meters or so.
 A kotatsu table is a short legged square or rectangular table with a futon pinched between the tabletop and the frame.
 It drapes down over your legs when you sit under it, forming a tent for your lower body.

 The best part is there is a heater built into the frame under the table to keep you toasty warm in cold winter months.
 (The futon is removable so you’re set for spring and summer with the pull of a futon.)
 If you like to eat in front of the tube, you’re set!
 Often your Japanese apartment's furnishings are determined by what the other teachers have left, gathered or bought before.